 Depending on where you are, you might be able to find a mediator in the community.
 These are volunteers that won’t cost a large amount of money.
 Checking the web or the phone book for mediators in your area can help.
-Looking up attorneys who double as mediators is also useful.
+Looking up attorneys who double as mediators are also useful.

 How Mediation Settles a Dispute

-With mediation, there is clear motivation for a settlement.
+With mediation, there is a clear motivation for a settlement.
 Our San Jose employment attorney can tell you that after a successful mediation, you will have an agreement or a memorandum detailing what has been settled.
 If you are concerned about it being adhered to, it might be a good idea to have it made enforceable in court.

 Speak to a San Jose Employment Attorney

 If the dispute is not settled after mediation, there is nothing lost.
 In fact, it might help you get an understanding of the other side’s position.
 Either way, before deciding on mediation it’s wise to speak to a San Jose employment attorney by calling the Costanzo Law Firm, APC at (408) 993-8493 today.